-"That doesn't sound particularly efficient," the one with the calm voice says.
-"I know some people who use a website instead.
-You can access digital copies of these books, make your character sheets, and then once you've selected all your options, it'll do the math and everything for you.
-I think it even has special tools for DMs to enter homebrew content."
+"That doesn't sound particularly helpful," the one with the calm voice says.
+"I know some people-folks from before I met you all-who use a website instead.
+And not that kind of website," they said with a glance towards Jambart, who puts up his hands in supplication.
+"You can access digital copies of these rulebooks there, make your character sheets and stuff, then it'll do the math and everything for you."

 "Oh, that sounds helpful.
-What's it called, Korin?"
+What's this site called, Korin?"